In this section

 More information on surgical outcomes

-What do nationally respected experts say about measuring quality and the quality of heart care at Children's Wisconsin?
+What do nationally respected experts say about measuring quality and the quality of heart care at Children's Wisconsin and similar heart centers?
 Here are just a few of the resources that may surface as you learn more about your child's condition and treatment options.

-- STS Congenital Heart Surgery Public Reporting, Society of Thoracic Surgeons
+- STS Congenital Heart Surgery Public Reporting, sts.org

-- Making sense of congenital heart surgery data, Conquering CHD
+- Making sense of congenital heart surgery data, conqueringchd.org

 - "Pediatrics: Cardiology & Heart Surgery Scorecard – Children's Wisconsin," U.S. News and World Report, June 2018